fmahebert/jedi-gpu-notes/environment-setup.md

 ## 4. Set-Up Spack-Stack

-Set-up Spack-Stack as per its documentation ([Ubuntu Prerequisites](https://spack-stack.readthedocs.io/en/latest/NewSiteConfigs.html#prerequisites-ubuntu-one-off) [Create a new environment](https://spack-stack.readthedocs.io/en/latest/NewSiteConfigs.html#newsiteconfigs-linux-createenv)) with the following modifications:
+Set-up Spack-Stack as per its documentation (see [Ubuntu Prerequisites](https://spack-stack.readthedocs.io/en/latest/NewSiteConfigs.html#prerequisites-ubuntu-one-off) and [Create a new environment](https://spack-stack.readthedocs.io/en/latest/NewSiteConfigs.html#newsiteconfigs-linux-createenv)) with the following modifications:
 - (optional) When installing the prerequisites, you can skip the installation of the compilers `gcc g++ gfortran` which will install gcc-11 on Ubuntu 22.04.
 - When creating an envionment:
     - at step (5): verify that gcc-12 was found